12/7/2022

 Ingenious technology

 The premise of each operation is that as little human intervention as possible is needed to convert the auditorium.
 Besides some necessary human preparations to ensure safety, one push of a button will allow 144 electric motors under the stage and bleachers via 170 drives to raise and lower the elevators, as well as tilt (store and place) the seats.
 The various elevators ensure that the level difference between the rows - necessary for good sightlines with a seated audience - is bridged when converting to a flat auditorium.
-In that fully automatic move, 1,392 seats on the grandstand are automatically stowed.
+In that fully automatic movement, 1,392 seats on the grandstand are automatically stowed.
 This allows the hall to be programmed flexibly: a seated audience on Monday can be relieved on Tuesday by 2,800 standing people for a concert.
 A gala banquet, trade show or reception can take place on Wednesday, and so on.

 Seamless integration